hotsaucejake/chargeswarm/readme.md

 # Laravel Chargeswarm
 Laravel Chargeswarm is a Laravel Cashier-alike package that will help you befriend the bees and have a great SaaS system for your app.
 This package provides methods to create, update, cancel or resume subscriptions and also to handle the webhooks in style!

+Also, Chargeswarm provides [support to handle countable resources](https://github.com/rennokki/chargeswarm#countable-features).
+For this, it's recommended to use [Chargebee's Metadata](https://www.chargebee.com/docs/metadata.html), with or without webhooks.

 # Advantages of Chargebee
 Chargebee is not a payment provider.
 In fact, Chargebee is a manager for SaaS, while you can use any kind of payment gateway.
 The same as Stripe, you can fully use features like [Chargebee's metadata](https://www.chargebee.com/docs/metadata.html) to carry out information for your plans.